George Hamlin: Life and career

 Hamlin continued his performances in recital and oratorio but sang further leading tenor roles with the Philadelphia-Chicago company through 1917 both in Chicago and on the company's US tours.
 These included Pinkerton in Madame Butterfly, Gennaro in Jewels of the Madonna, Edward Plummer in Goldmark's Das Heimchen am Herd (performed in English as The Cricket on the Hearth), Don José in Carmen, Cavaradossi in Tosca, Florindo in Parelli's I dispettosi amanti, François in Madeleine, and Walter in Bucharoff's The Lover's Knot at its world premiere in 1916.

 In the later years of his career Hamlin also taught singing privately at his home on Madison Avenue in New York City, and at his summer home in Lake Placid, New York.
 In late October 1922 Frank Damrosch announced that Hamlin would be joining the faculty at the New York Institute of Musical Art in the coming year.
 However, earlier that month a sudden illness had caused Hamlin to cancel his performance of the Brahms Liebeslieder at the Berkshire Festival.
-His health continued to decline and he died at his New York City home on 20 January 1923 at the age of 53.
-He was survived by his wife Harriet Eldridge Hamlin whom he had married in 1892 and their three children, John, George, and Anna.
+His health continued to decline and he died at his New York City home on January 11, 1923 at the age of 53.
+He was survived by his wife Harriet Eldredge Hamlin whom he had married in 1892 and their three children, John, George, and Anna.
+He was interred in the Eldredge family vault at Graceland Cemetery.

-Hamlin's daughter Anna (1900-1988) also became a singer after studying under Marcella Sembrich and in Italy.
+Hamlin's daughter Anna (1900–1988) also became a singer after studying under Marcella Sembrich and in Italy.
 She performed in recitals and sang minor soprano roles with Chicago Civic Opera and later was a voice teacher at Smith College from 1939 to 1959.
 After her retirement she moved to New York City where she established a private vocal studio.
 Her students there included Judith Raskin, Claudia Lindsey, and Edna Garabedian.
 In 1978 she published her memoirs entitled Father Was A Tenor.
 The George and Anna Hamlin papers dating from 1868 to 1983 are held in the New York Public Library as is a lengthy recorded interview of Anna Hamlin conducted by the broadcaster Fred Calland in 1972.
 The interview alternates between reminiscences of her father and the playing of several of his recordings with detailed analysis and commentary by Calland.